johndimm/checkin-today-okay/README.md

 email sent to checkin-today-okay@gmail.com.
 If you sent an email yesterday, but not the today, we follow the instructions in yesterday's email.
 You prevent the alert by sending the same message, with instructions, every day.

+# What is it not?

+It's not a web app or a mobile app.
+There is no User Interface.
+There is no database.
+The memory is the inbox of the email account, and only the last two days of that.

 # Three-day Demo in 6 Easy Steps:

 1.  send the first email to sign up.
 You get a welcome message, sent by the gmail Vacation Responder.